 Why not book a foodie trip to Birmingham with friends?
 The famous Balti Triangle is a must-visit destination for many food lovers and a great reason to visit the city.
 Birmingham boasts five Michelin-starred restaurants and a vibrant international food scene.
 As well as a range of authentic restaurants, Chinatown has some of the city’s hippest nightspots.
 If it’s nightlife you’re looking for then Broad Street is Birmingham’s most dynamic entertainment destination and the Gay Village is full of bustling pubs, clubs and bars.

-The city’s quarters are steeped in history and a Birmingham break wouldn’t be complete without exploring its rich heritage, so why not visit the city’s award-winning museums and galleries to discover more?
+If you fancy taking a break from shopping in favour of some more cultural hang outs, the city’s quarters are steeped in history and a Birmingham break wouldn’t be complete without exploring its rich heritage, so why not visit the city’s award-winning museums and galleries to discover more?

 A brief history of Birmingham